-This involves a little more time, but you only need two paragraphs to ask if your MP or representative will support the Great Homes Upgrade.
+This may take a little more time, but you only need two paragraphs to ask if your MP or representative will support the Great Homes Upgrade.
 You can write, email or use something like Write To Them.
-NEF provides a 1-2 page template letter and a slightly outdated page to email your MP, and we have one coming soon that we hope is up-to-date for spending decisions due around September 2022.
+NEF provides a 1-2 page template letter and a slightly outdated page to email your MP, and we have some template letters here that we hope are up-to-date for spending decisions due around September 2022.
 You might like to mention draughty and leaky homes, energy prices and Ukraine as well as carbon dioxide emissions from gas heating.
 Your MP might email a minister for finance or ‘levelling up’, or ask a parliamentary question.
 Please let us know if you get a response, as it’s often effective to follow up.

 We also want to encourage councils to do what they can most effectively with their limited funds.
 Use the contact form above if you have an idea you’d like to pursue with us.

 3: Also sign up to one or more national campaigns